mukaiu/mongodown/README.md

 ## Limitations

-MongoDOWN does not support iterator snapshots
+tingoDOWN does not support iterator snapshots

 ## License